-Audio playback support in the DIABLO16 Processor enables this module to play audio WAV files stored in the micro-SD memory card.
-Filtered PWM audio is generated and made available on the AUDIO pin of the 30 way ZIF connector, ready to interface with an audio amplifier on your application board.
+Audio playback support in the DIABLO16 Processor enables the uLCD-43D/DT/DCT module to play audio WAV files stored in the micro-SD memory card.
+PWM and an on-board audio amplifier with 8Ω speaker ensure ample audio output capability.
 A simple instruction enables the user to play/pause/stop audio files while continuing the execution of the user application code, such as display updates, touch recognition, communications, etc. The audio system also allows real time pitch change of audio samples.

-For a complete list of audio commands please refer to the separate document titled:

-"DIABLO16 4DGL Internal Functions"
+For a complete list of audio commands please refer to the separate document titled: "DIABLO16 4DGL Internal Functions"